hailelagi/opal/README.md

 }
 ```

-can now be achieved in elixir:
+might be achieved in elixir like so:

 ```elixir
 with {:ok, %Key{public_key: key}} <- Opal.get_pci_public_key(),